Profile image of me

 I care about software quality and reliability.
 My research and teaching place an important emphasis on software testing.

-From AI-driven systems to traditionally programmed software, my research work seeks to understand how software tests can be better designed to reveal bugs, and how we can provide developers with techniques that can help them discover software failures.
+From AI-driven systems to traditionally programmed software, my research seeks to understand how software tests can be better designed to reveal bugs, and how to best equip developers with automated techniques that enable the discovery of software failures.

 Research